MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/get-report-data.md

 # Get Report Data

-Use this method to query the status of a report using the reportId and get the failure details report.
+Use this method to query the status of a report using the reportId and fetch the failure details report.
 The method returns the report download link if ready and status otherwise.

 ## Request syntax